 Reading, Writing, Coloring: preparing your child for school in a light-hearted way

-The first day of school is a huge day for both parent and child and will come with some inevitable challenges.
-To ease some of those challenges, it is a good idea to prepare your child for the big day.
+The first day of school is a huge day for both parent and kid and will come with some inevitable challenges.
+But do not fret because we are here to help:) To ease some of those challenges, it is a good idea to prepare the whole family for the big day.
 Simple preparations will make it less bewildering for them and less stressful for parents.
 By mixing the traditional aspects of learning with some light-hearted fun will go a long way inside their little brains.

 Making reading fun

-Reading to your child during their baby months is a great way of introducing them to the art of storytelling.
+Reading to kids during their baby months is a great way of introducing them to the art of storytelling.
 Listening to sounds, words and tones will crucially encourage a child’s awareness of the immediate environment surrounding them.

 When they are of pre-school age, reading with your child is one of the best ways to help them get ready for school and gives them a tiny insight of what to expect during their first year of education.
 If they are provided with simple knowledge beforehand, this will give them a platform of confidence during those crucial first weeks and months of the daunting prospect of classrooms.

-So how can we prepare our children for school when it comes to reading?
+So how can we prepare our kids for school when it comes to reading?

 Well spending just 10 minutes reading together helps tremendously, it will: